by Jim W. Dean, VT Editor … with Press TV, Tehran

 The West would seemingly rather have foreign backed militants intertwined with internationally labeled terrorist groups control the city than to have the country’s own army provide humanitarian corridors & aid for its own peoples.

 In this edition of the debate, we will discuss Aleppo and its latest developments.

-Guests: – Managing Editor and Columnist, Veterans Today, Jim W. Dean (Atlanta) … and – Independent Scholar, Peter Sinnott (New York)
+Guests: – Managing Editor and Columnist, VT, Jim W. Dean (Atlanta) … and – Independent Scholar, Peter Sinnott (New York)

 Jim W. Dean is VT Editor Emeritus.
 He was an active editor on VT from 2010-2022.
 He was involved in operations, development, and writing, plus an active schedule of TV and radio interviews.
 He now writes and posts periodically for VT.

 ATTENTION READERSWe See The World From All Sides and Want YOU To Be Fully Informed

 In fact, intentional disinformation is a disgraceful scourge in media today.
 So to assuage any possible errant incorrect information posted herein, we strongly encourage you to seek corroboration from other non-VT sources before forming an educated opinion.